Who's ready for an island getaway?

 Known as the Poor Man's Galapagos, Isla de la Plata contains many of the same species seen in the Galapagos Islands, such as the blue-footed boobies and frigatebirds.
 It is truly a hidden gem in South America.

 Unlike the Galapagos Islands, which people inhabit, no one lives in the 5.9-kilometer-squared Isla de la Plata, which gives off an unworldly vibe.

 Visiting there feels like you are in the Jurassic Park movies!
 You probably want to drop everything and visit Isla de la Plata, and I am not surprised.

 To get there, you need to base yourself in the coastal town of Puerto Lopez.
 There you will be able to find travel agencies selling tours to Isla de la Plata.

 Don't forget to negotiate when searching for the best offer.

-Because visiting Isla de la Plata is a full-day activity, I recommend that you spend at least 1 night in Puerto Lopez for accessibility.
+Because visiting Isla de la Plata is a full-day activity, I recommend you spend at least one night in Puerto Lopez for accessibility.
 I highly recommend the luxurious Nautilus Lodge if you can afford to splurge.

 Submitted By Sean from LivingOutLau